TotallyNotNero/totallynotnero/README.md

 I have a lot of experience with the Apple Kernel, as well as a decent amount with developing Discord bots.
 You could probably say that I am self taught at destruction.

-Currently I am in High School, and you can always contact me through Twitter, Discord, or my blog!
+Contact me through Twitter, Discord, or my blog!

 # Projects